 Preplanning and Prepayment Options: Some providers offer preplanning and prepayment options, allowing you to make arrangements in advance.
 This can help alleviate the burden on your loved ones and potentially save money.

-Read on to learn more about different cremation options – Choosing between direct cremation, cremation with a memorial, or a full-service cremation.
+Read on to learn more about different cremation options, including direct cremation, cremation with a memorial, and full-service cremation.

 Texas Cremation Authorization legislation – Requirements & Process for Cremation